supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_03_AssignLicensesToUsersByGroupMembershipAAD.md

 5. Close the browser window.

-### Exercise 2 - Create an Microsoft 365 group in Microsoft Entra ID
+### Exercise 2 - Create a Microsoft 365 group in Microsoft Entra ID

 #### Task 1 - Create the group